 We cannot solve our problems with the same thinking we used when we created them. —ALBERT EINSTEIN

-Teaching people to overcome the games our brains are hardwired to play on us, the embedded patterns of tricks, shortcuts and fast thinking that while effective in handling routine problems and quick-fix situations, become traps when we need to invoke our best thinking and see things in a new light
+Teaching people to overcome the games our brains are hardwired to play on us takes time.
+The embedded patterns of tricks, shortcuts and fast thinking that may be effective when faced with routine problems and quick-fix situations, become traps when we need to invoke our best thinking and see things in a new light.

 During the original sessions with this team I had constantly challenged assumptions and beliefs that were unsubstantiated and went unchallenged.
 In fact I accumulated a secret flip chart full of examples of the following:

 - Leaping to solutions before framing the issue properly – a preference for brainstorming which has a place in encouraging out of the woods thinking but tends to produce shallow strategies.

 - Ideacide or the act of killing great ideas because they represent changes that are just too difficult to contemplate